mattermost/docs/source/manage/cloud-data-export.rst

 AWS Region
 ----------

-Currently, Mattermost Cloud data resides in the aws-us-east-1 region.
-Please contact feedback-cloud[at]mattermost.com to share feedback about additional data residencies with the product team.
+Currently, Mattermost Cloud data resides in the `aws-us-east-1` region, located in Virginia, United States.
+Please contact the product team via feedback-cloud[at]mattermost.com if you have additional data residency requirements.

 Authenticate
 ------------